opetitprestataire/label-studio/docs/source/tags/chat.md

 To use an LLM, you need to do two things:

 1. Add a model provider API key to your organization.
-See [Model providers](model_providers).
+See [Model providers](/guide/model_providers).

 2. Once you have added an API key for a model provider, set the `llm` attribute on the `<Chat>` tag to the model you want to use.

     The `llm` attribute must use the format `<provider>/<model>`.
 For example, `llm="openai/gpt-5"`.

+!!! note
+    Starter Cloud users have limited access to the LLM feature for chats.
+MORE?????????

 ### Editing messages